hakai-here/Pyosint/README.md

 Commands|  Arguments    | Description
  -------|----- |-------------
   set  |domain      | Use this domain name to enumerate subdomains.
-   |bruteforce  | Toggle the brute force mode on and off
- |ports       | Check/Filter subdomain results for open ports
- |verbose     | Switches between verbose and non-verbose modes(realtime results)
- |threads     | Specify the amount of brute force threads to use
- |engines     | Provide a list of search engines separated by commas.
+   -|bruteforce  | Toggle the brute force mode on and off -|ports       | Check/Filter subdomain results for open ports -|verbose     | Switches between verbose and non-verbose modes(realtime results) -|threads     | Specify the amount of brute force threads to use -|engines     | Provide a list of search engines separated by commas.
- |output      | Save the results to a text file
- help  |      | Display the help menu
+ -|output      | Save the results to a text file help  |      | Display the help menu